 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Teleperformance, Wheels Up, and Horizon Bank and Encourages Investors to Contact the Firm

-NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Teleperformance SE TLPFY, Wheels Up Experience Inc. UP, and Horizon Bancorp, Inc. HBNC.
+/EIN News/ -- NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Teleperformance SE (OTCBB: TLPFY), Wheels Up Experience Inc. (NYSE: UP), and Horizon Bancorp, Inc. (NASDAQ: HBNC).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: July 29, 2020 - November 9, 2022